 - Makarska Riviera Travel Guide

-Best Croatia itinerary for visitors
+Best Croatia itinerary and tours for visitors

 It’s good to have a plan before visiting Croatia.
 Even though we’re a relatively small country, it’s rare to see someone travel from one end to the other in a week.
 People mostly stick to one area since it’s easier to explore that way.
-Some of our proposed itineraries are the best Croatia trips:
+Some of our proposed itineraries are the best Croatia tours:

 - Zagreb – Plitvice lakes – Split – Dubrovnik